 When we feel busy, we tend to grab food and it tends to be convenience and it tends to be hand-held and beige.
 Which is great - until it’s every meal.
 Take a second to be sure that you are eating the rainbow.
 Choose snacks that won’t make you feel tired in a couple of hours’ time.
 Make time to sit and eat meals properly with people - or alone with your thoughts.
 And drink water.
 A lot of it.
 (We’re sticking that on a post-it note on our laptops!)

 Get outside.
-We’ve written a whole post about this in the past - and it was winter then, so it’s even easier to get outside.
+We’ve written a whole post about this.
 Nature is healing.
 Nature is calming.
 We all know this.
 Nature is also energising.
 So catch up with friends with a beach picnic instead of a restaurant for once.
 Go for a walk before your coffee break.
 Maybe hit the cliff paths instead of the treadmill.
 Or just take your coffee outside in the morning before you start your day.
 Savour those ten minutes of calm before the day begins.

 It can be tempting to cancel meeting up with friends or a dinner out after a long day, but you’ll often find that these things can give you energy, more so than heading home for a night on the couch or to catch up on chores.
 Don’t get us wrong.
 You need no excuse to cancel.
 And a good friend will always understand.
 But as humans we need that social time to connect and unwind, so think twice before you cancel social engagements over the other things on your to do list.